-James is doing an Honours project in 2018 to resolve the ambiguous species relationships in Australian taxa in genera found in the family Bankeraceae, such as Sarcodon, co-supervised by Tom May at the Royal Botanic Gardens.
+James completed an Honours project in 2018 to resolve the ambiguous species relationships in Australian taxa in genera found in the family Bankeraceae, such as Sarcodon, co-supervised by Tom May at the Royal Botanic Gardens.
+James is currently finishing these studies for publication.

 Dr. Candace Elliott